vtucakov/EagleSDK_2.0/README.md

 ### The USB connectors
 Currently, only USB Serial is enabled for PC-Eagle communications.
 Examples of receiving and sending serial messages are throughout the SDK.
 The IrisControls4 applications also uses the USB Serial link to provide the Eagle's GUI.

-To connect from the Eagle to a PC you will need to use either a micro USB type A or a USB type B cable.
+To connect from the Eagle to a PC you will need to use either a micro USB type B or a USB type B cable.
 Ensure that they are data cables and not charging charging cables.
 USB micro: powers & grounds Eagle
 USB B	 : does not power & ground Eagle, must be powered using the "Power Lugs"